 We drove through the crowds and got to our B&B on a quiet street just off the main tourist area.
 The B&B is called Webby’s Windrush Way (I can’t say or think of this name without thinking of Elmer Fudd) and we were greeted by the proprietor, Peter Webb, aka Webby.
 We remarked on the crowds and he chuckled.
 “They’ll be gone by this evening,” he promised.
 And they were.
 This is a place that draws tourist busloads of crowds during the day and carloads more of local day-trippers on the weekends, but quiets down completely in the evening, leaving the town and its lovely pubs and restaurants all to us.

 Our days in the Cotswolds

 The Cotswold villages are beautiful with their historic buildings made of honey-colored Cotswold stone, complete with charming thatched roofs.
 Public footpaths criss-cross this area of the country making it easy to walk from one village to the next.
-Each village has its own charm and character although, in a few cases, all of the houses have been sold off as holiday cottages or, in the case of the larger homes, hotels, leaving no community of full-time residents.
+Each village has its own charm and character although, in a few cases, all of the small houses have been sold off as holiday cottages and the larger homes as hotels, leaving no community of full-time residents.